How can you make school mornings easier? I will share some ways I do it and how Silk Almondmilk helps make it all happen.

 4. No TV in the morning

-TV’s are a big distraction, so just say no!
-I know that my daughter would watch her shows instead of getting ready if the TV is on, so I make sure that there is nothing to distract her.
+TVs are a big distraction, so just say no!
+I know that my daughter would watch her shows instead of getting ready if the TV was on, so I make sure that there is nothing to distract her.
 Having no distractions makes it easier to get ready, and getting ready is what we want to happen.

 5. Get up ready to start the day before they do

 If you’re up before they do, then you’ll be able to get breakfast ready and start your own day before they hit the ground running.
-When I wake up I need a strong cup of coffee so I could begin my day.
-You know me and my coffee, sometimes I need coffee on top of coffee just to jump start my day.
+When I wake up, I need a strong cup of coffee so I can begin my day.
+You know me and my coffee.
+Sometimes I need coffee on top of coffee just to jump start my day.
 That’s why my Caramel Latte made with Silk Almond Milk hits the spot.
 I make enough for two because sometimes one cup just isn’t enough.

 What you’re going to need:

 6 ounces strong brewed coffee